 Noises and other distractions will kill your productivity.
 Crying children, noisy lawnmowers and email alerts can all jolt you out of what you need to be doing.
 Turn off all alerts and vow to check email only at certain times of the day, such as first thing in the morning, before and after lunch, and at the end of your workday.
 Have your personal cell phone send all messages to voicemail during working hours.

-If you live in a noisy household or neighborhood, get yourself a set of sound-cancelling headphones so you can truly work in peace.
-You can also invest in a good white-noise machine to replace distracting sounds with soothing ones, or run a small fan for the same type of effect.
+If you live in a noisy household or neighborhood, consider a set of sound-cancelling headphones so you can truly work in peace.
+You can also invest in a good white-noise machine to replace distracting sounds with soothing ones, or run a small fan for the same effect.